Sublimis/SteadyScreen/README.md

 - [SteadyService library](https://github.com/Sublimis/SteadyService): If you want to implement your own screen stabilizer service that won't need Stilly.
 - [SteadyViews library](https://github.com/Sublimis/SteadyViews): Ready-to-use "Steady…" implementations of most common Android layouts (like e.g. LinearLayout or ConstraintLayout).
 - [SteadyView library](https://github.com/Sublimis/SteadyView): Core classes and methods.
 To be used for custom View or ViewGroup implementations.

-## List of apps supporting Stilly service

-(as of 2024-03)

-- [Our developer build of Wikipedia](https://github.com/Sublimis/SteadyScreen/tree/main/wikipedia-android): Compiled from [the source](https://github.com/Sublimis/apps-android-wikipedia) on 2024-03-22.
-You are welcome to compile your own APK.

-- [Urban Biker](https://urban-bike-computer.com/): Supports the service on the main and overview screens, and also has its own screen stabilization implementation.